oceb7/my_bikeshare/README.md

 Project Overview

 The bikeshare project focuses on data exploration with descriptive analysis about bike share usage in three cities in the US.
 The exploration is done through Python code with the main use of the pandas library.
-The main purpose of the project is educational
+For educational purposes.

 Project Date
 This project and README.md file were created on January 12th 2022